-Use of alternate format course materials is an academic accommodation available to students who need printed materials, including textbooks, in alternative formats.
-Alternate format course materials typically include the following file types: DOC, EPUB, PDF, RTX, TXT or XML.
+Using alternative text formats is an academic accommodation available to students who need printed materials, including textbooks, in alternative formats.
+Alternative text formats typically include the following file types: DOC, EPUB, PDF, RTX, TXT or XML.
 Exact availability depends on the material and the publisher of the material.

-Students should be aware that it may take time for a request to be completed.
-Students may be required to surrender the textbook to create an alternate format text.
+Students should be aware that a request may take time to complete.
+Students may be required to surrender the textbook to create an alternate text format.

-- Determine eligibility for AFCM accommodation through meeting with a staff member in the Center for Accessibility and Disability Resources.
+- Determine eligibility for an alternative text format accommodation by meeting with a staff member in the Center for Accessibility and Disability Resources.

 - Inform the Center for Accessibility and Disability Resources staff of any course changes.
 This should be done each semester.

-- Receive email indicating that alternate format materials are ready.
+- Receive an email indicating that alternate format materials are ready.

-Because it can take two-three weeks to receive texts in an alternative format from book publishers, students are asked to submit their request forms at least four weeks prior to the start of the academic semester to avoid delays.
+Because it can take two to three weeks to receive texts in an alternative format from book publishers, students are asked to submit their request forms at least four weeks before the start of the academic semester to avoid delays.

 Apple has several accessibility features already built into products such as the iPhone, iPad or Mac.
-Included in these accessibility software options is a industry-leading screen reader, VoiceOver, which can provide entire screen descriptions.
+Included in these accessibility software options is an industry-leading screen reader, VoiceOver, which can provide entire-screen descriptions.
 In addition to VoiceOver, Spoken Content and Speak Selection are also included in accessibility software through Apple products.
 VoiceOver allows individuals to hear the entire content on the screen read aloud.
-Using Speak Selection, individuals can select separate range of texts to be read aloud, in which the user can also control the pace of the speech with Speech Controller.
+Using Speak Selection, individuals can select a separate range of texts to be read aloud, in which the user can also control the pace of the speech with the Speech Controller.

 Balabolka is a text-to-speech program that uses the computer voices already installed on your Windows system.
 The on-screen text can be saved as a WAV, MP3, MP4, OGG or WMA file.

-Central Access Reader is a free, open source, text-to-speech application designed specifically for students with print-related disabilities.
+Central Access Reader is a free, open-source, text-to-speech application for students with print-related disabilities.
 CAR reads Word docs and pasted text using the voices installed on your computer.
 Available for Windows and Mac.